 Phillip Island is one of the most frequented beach escapes in Victoria for those wanting to get away from the city.
 It has the full gamut of accommodation at your disposal, including self-contained apartments and large holiday homes that you can hire for your family for a few weeks of escape near the water's edge.
 There are also plenty of attractions on the island for those of all ages, including great surfing spots.

 To really get away from it all, stay at one of Gippsland's many quiet and isolated beach locations.
 The small communities near Wilsons Promontory - Walkerville, Waratah Bay and Sandy Point - are noted for their beautiful beaches and large supply of holiday homes.
 For a bit more action, head to Lakes Entrance where there is sure to be something suitable for honeymooners, couples and family beach holidays.
 With the endless sands of the 90 Mile Beach and the vast Gippsland Lakes inland waterways, Lakes Entrance has it all.

-The Beach Stays website features only accommodation that is within 500 metres walk of the beach or coast, so you are guaranteed to be close to the water.
+The Beach Stays website features only accommodation that is within 500 metres walk of the beach or water.

 There are over 170 accommodation listings in Victoria, ranging from hotels and apartments to cottages and caravan parks.